dcsil/CSC491/README.md

 Office hours are by appointment.
 Please email me at julian.nadeau[at]utoronto.ca, though messaging me on DCSIL's Slack group is more likely to get a response.

-While the course is online due to Covid-19, I am willing to meet up for a socially distanced coffee or park visit in person in the downtown core of Toronto to discuss any issues in person if you would strongly prefer that.
-Please wear a mask (except when drinking your coffee/tea/water), I will not meet with you if you are not wearing your mask.

 ## Time and Location

-Class is on Thursdays from 4-7PM EST on Zoom.
+Class is on Thursdays from 5-8PM EST on Zoom.
 If you are not in a time zone that aligns with EST, please let me know early!

+- If we are in person, we will meet in the DCSIL Lab in Gerstein Library
+- If we are online, we will meet on Zoom
+- We will be online until at least October 2021

-This said, lectures are asynchronous online.
-The 4-7pm lecture slot is reserved for working periods, guest lectures, discussion, etc.
+Lectures are pre-recorded and asynchronous online.
+The 5-8pm lecture slot is reserved for working periods, guest lectures, discussion, etc.

 ## I don't like something about this course